 British-Pahari; and of all the cases that have been reported in the British and Pakistani Press that involve honour crime, how many involved people from Mirpur or living in Mirpur?

 British-Pahari; You ‘imagining’ all this doesn’t make it true.
-So show me the evidence; show me where you got your proof from; show me the datasets that distinguish ‘honour-criminals’ by place of origin?
+Show me the evidence; show me where you got your proof from; show me the datasets that distinguish ‘honour-criminals’ by place of origin?
 Prove to me the “Mirpuri’ connection?

 British-Pahari; okay, how do you know that?
 Where exactly did you go to interrogate such stats?
 Which government agency did you rely on to assimilate such information?